LP Wont quit

 • You can get workers’ compensation benefits for up to 500 weeks.

-Our Chester experienced workers’ compensation lawyers will assist you with these calculations.
+Our Chester workers’ compensation attorneys will assist you with these calculations.

 Other Benefits

 Workers’ compensation provides coverage for various financial losses arising from a work-related injury or illness.
-These benefits aim to compensate injured workers for the economic impact they experience due to their inability to work or the additional expenses incurred.
+These benefits aim to compensate workers for the economic impact of their inability to work or the additional expenses they incur.

-Here are some of the financial losses covered by Pennsylvania’s workers’ compensation law:
+Here are some of the financial losses covered:

 Medical Benefits & Expenses: